-We want to make your life easy.
-If you want to integrate CraftAR into your iOS Augmented Reality app, we provide the iOS Augmented Reality SDK as an iOS Framework that you can directly import into your XCode project.
+We want to make development easy for you.
+To integrate CraftAR into your iOS Augmented Reality app, we provide the iOS Augmented Reality SDK as an iOS Framework that you can directly import into your XCode project.

 How to get started with the SDK